Flyback diode: Design

 When used with a DC coil relay, a flyback diode can cause delayed drop-out of the contacts when power is removed, due to the continued circulation of current in the relay coil and diode.
 When rapid opening of the contacts is important, a resistor or reverse-biased Zener diode can be placed in series with the diode to help dissipate the coil energy faster, at the expense of higher voltage at the switch.

-Schottky diodes are preferred in flyback diode applications for switching power converters, because they have the lowest forward drop (~0.2 V rather than >0.7 V for low currents) and are able to quickly respond to reverse bias (when the inductor is being re-energized).
-They therefore dissipate less energy while transferring energy from the inductor to a capacitor.
+Schottky diodes are preferred in flyback diode applications for switching power converters because they have the lowest forward drop (~0.2 V rather than >0.7 V for low currents) and are able to quickly respond to reverse bias (when the inductor is being re-energized).
+They, therefore, dissipate less energy while transferring energy from the inductor to a capacitor.

 Induction at the opening of a contact

-According to Faraday's law of induction, if the current through an inductance changes, this inductance induces a voltage so the current will go on flowing as long as there is energy in the magnetic field.
-If the current can only flow through the air, the voltage is therefore so high that the air conducts.
-That is why in mechanically-switched circuits, the near-instantaneous dissipation which occurs without a flyback diode is often observed as an arc across the opening mechanical contacts.
-Energy is dissipated in this arc primarily as intense heat which causes undesirable premature erosion of the contacts.
+According to Faraday's law of induction, if the current through an inductance changes, this inductance induces a voltage, so the current will flow as long as there is energy in the magnetic field.
+If the current can only flow through the air, the voltage is so high that the air conducts.
+That is why in mechanically switched circuits, the near-instantaneous dissipation which occurs without a flyback diode is often observed as an arc across the opening mechanical contacts.
+Energy is dissipated in this arc primarily as intense heat, which causes undesirable premature erosion of the contacts.
 Another way to dissipate energy is through electromagnetic radiation.

-Similarly, for non-mechanical solid state switching (i.e., a transistor), large voltage drops across an unactivated solid state switch can destroy the component in question (either instantaneously or through accelerated wear and tear).
+Similarly, for non-mechanical solid-state switching (i.e., a transistor), large voltage drops across an unactivated solid-state switch can destroy the component in question (either instantaneously or through accelerated wear and tear).

 Some energy is also lost from the system as a whole and from the arc as a broad spectrum of electromagnetic radiation, in the form of radio waves and light.
 These radio waves can cause undesirable clicks and pops on nearby radio receivers.

 To minimise the antenna-like radiation of this electromagnetic energy from wires connected to the inductor, the flyback diode should be connected as physically close to the inductor as practicable.
 This approach also minimises those parts of the circuit that are subject to an unwanted high-voltage — a good engineering practice.

 Derivation

 The voltage at an inductor is, by the law of electromagnetic induction and the definition of inductance:

-If there is no flyback diode but only something with a great resistance (such as the air between two metal contacts), say, R_{2}, we will approximate it as:
+If there is no flyback diode but only something with great resistance (such as the air between two metal contacts), say, R_{2}, we will approximate it as:

 If we open the switch and ignore V_{CC} and R_{1}, we get: